Macro206/CMDKit-Framework/README.md

 ================

 The CMDKit Framework, or Command Kit Framework, is a framework that helps make Objective-C programs for the UNIX Command Line.
-Written in Objective-C, it uses Apple's Foundation Framework that comes with every Mac.